Gully erosion is a severe type of soil erosion that occurs when surface water runoff forms channels that erode soil along drainage lines.

 What is Gully Erosion?

 Gully erosion is another more serious form of water erosion whereby runoff water collects and rushes down channels very fast and furiously during or after heavy downpours.
 Eventually, such flow erodes large gullies into the soil.
-The erosion of gully forms bigger and noticeable trenches, in contrast to the rill erosion that produces small grooves that are easily checked.

-Causes of Gully Erosion?
+Causes of Gully Erosion

 The following are some of the reasons: